 The full recipe card is below, but before you get started, I have a few important notes to share to ensure your stuffing comes out just right.
 Choosing a suitable gluten free bread for this recipe is vital, and the method you use to toast it and mix it with the other ingredients is also crucial for getting a good-textured stuffing.

-Toast bread & cook aromatics.
+Toast bread & cook aromatics

-Prepare the bread on the day by cutting it into cubes or tearing it into rough pieces and toasting it dry.
-Cook down onions, celery, herbs and seasoning in butter and olive oil until tender.
+- Cook down onions, celery, herbs and seasoning in butter and olive oil until tender.

-Combine all ingredients & transfer to baking dish.
+Combine all ingredients & transfer to baking dish

-Add two eggs and lots of flavorful stock to the aromatics and toasted bread to complete the dish.
-Transfer to a buttered casserole dish and spread evenly.
+- Add two eggs and lots of flavorful stock to the aromatics and toasted bread to complete the dish.

-Bake at 350ยฐF.
+Bake at 350ยฐF and serve

-Bake the completed dish at 350ยฐF.
-Cover the dish first, so the eggs can set and the bread absorbs the liquids.
-Then finish baking uncovered to perfection, so everything gets toasty and delicious.
-Serve warm!
+- Cover the dish first, so the eggs can set and the bread absorbs the liquids.

 Honestly, it's difficult to get this recipe wrong as long as you follow the instructions step by-step.
 You can play with flavor a little, adjusting the seasoning and the veggies you add, and not have to worry about it not turning out beautifully.